fourTheorem/workshops/cat-detector/system/README.md

 # Chapter 2
-This folder containes the code for Chapter2.
+This folder contains the code for Chapter2.

 ## Deploy and remove
-If your AWS account is setup and and you have configured the following environment variables in your shell:
+If your AWS account is setup and you have configured the following environment variables in your shell:

 ```sh
 AWS_ACCOUNT_ID